odoo/documentation/accounting/fiscal_localizations/localizations/chile.rst

 Introduction
 ============

-The Chilean localization has been improved and extended in Odoo v13,in this version the next modules are available:
+The Chilean localization has been improved and extended in Odoo v13.
+In this version, the next modules are available:

 - **l10n_cl:** Adds accounting features for the Chilean localization, which represent the minimal